Alperen-KY/Data-Image-Collecting-w-Labels-for-Object-Detection/README.md

 This project build for graduation thesis by Me. 笑笑

-Whatever guys this project is an example of tflite, RPi, pydrive, data labelling, blabla...
+Whatever guys this project is an example of tflite, RPi, pydrive, data labelling...

 In this project to collect data autonomous, firstly you should train your model a little bit.
 Then it is gonna collect all datas by it self.
 But first some steps u will have to filter and choose datas manually.
 And train again and again your model with those datas untill it will be almost perfect.
 And then in time it is gonna get closer to perfection.
 This is just a demo.
 In the future I'm gonna work on this project more.
 I'm planning to add self training attribute to it.